Tyks23/burger-finder-front/README.md

 ### React frontend
 -requires NodeJs to be installed

-1) navigate to burgerfinderfront2 directory in your chosen cli that supports node
+1) navigate to the directory in your chosen cli that supports node
 2) npm install
 3) npm start